MeltwaterArchive/storyplayer/modules/http/fromHttp.md

 _fromHttp()_ allows you to make a GET call to a (possibly) remote HTTP server.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\HttpDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromHttp_.

 ## Behaviour And Return Codes